AAHOM/UILDOC/docs/components/pickatool.md

 # Pick-a-Tool

 This is a quick review of the tools available in the UIL Toolbox.
+These tools generally present data from **SquareSpace Collections**.
+Collections are files of either Blogs or Events.

 ## Carousel

+The Carousel is an infinint loop of entries in a collection with previous and next buttons on the left and right.
+The number of items displayed can be defined as an attribute when calling the carousel function.
+Filtering based on SquareSpace categories is also available via attributes.
+Learn More.

 ![Alt Carousel](../../assets/images/pickcarousel.jpg "Carousel")

 ## Filtered Grid